Will my course content display in the Blackboard app?

 - Edit the SCORM player advanced options to be sure the SCORM player for the package is configured to render the content in the frameset and not in a new window.

-- Update your SCORM package to ensure it is designed responsively for smaller devices and screens.
+- Update the SCORM package to ensure it is designed responsively for smaller devices and screens.

-- Test your SCORM content in the app before you make it available to students.
+- Test SCORM content in the app before you make it available to students.

 The updated SCORM player in the Learn Q4 2017 release provides a substantial improvement in SCORM support for the mobile apps.